Tribal State Collaboration Group

 - Several different partnerships in workshops, trainings, and other ventures to name a few.

-- We are proud to say that even though the road from 1994 to present has been long, sometimes hard, and sometimes tenuous, that we have moved forward in addressing disproportionality with our partners from the tribes, native organizations, and community partners.
+We are proud to say that even though the road from 1994 to present has been long, sometimes hard, and sometimes tenuous, that we have moved forward in addressing racial disproportionality with our partners from the Tribes, Alaska Native organizations, and community partners.
 Today the focus of work is on how we work with families by understanding them and where they come from.
-Also, to keep working towards true authentic partnerships and to continue to work system changes to address the disproportionate number of Alaska native families in the state system.
+Also, to keep working towards true authentic partnerships and to continue to work system changes to address the disproportionate number of Alaska Native families in the state system.